-Bhortas the kitchen.
-That's the magic of this dish: transforming a simple ingredient into a flavorful purée with a pestle or fork, mustard oil, and onion.
-A true staple in Bangladesh, this red lentil purée is healthy and protein-rich.
+Bhorta variations are endless: in Bangladesh, they say you can make a bhorta with practically any leftover ingredient in your kitchen.
+That's the magic of this dish: transforming a simple ingredient into a flavorful purée with just a pestle or fork, mustard oil, and onion.
+Don't hesitate to try potato bhorta or even eggplant .
+A true staple in Bangladesh, this red lentil purée is healthy and rich in protein.
 Here, the lentils are cooked until they reach a smooth, dense texture, then worked by hand with traditional aromatics.
 The result is creamy lentils, crisp raw red onions, and the earthy flavor of mustard oil.
 If you can't find mustard oil, you can infuse mustard seeds in olive oil or simply add a spoonful of mustard to your preparation.

 Ingredients